courtneycb/developer-coding-exercise/readme.md

 To get the project up and running:

-- Create and activate a virtual environment.
+Create and activate a virtual environment.
 For example:
 ```
 $ python3 -m virtualenv --python=python3.x venv
 $ . venv/bin/activate
 ```

-- Install packages into the environment:
+Install packages into the environment:
 ```
 pip3 install -r blog/requirements.txt
 ```

-- Load the post data into the Database:
+Load the post data into the Database:
 ```
 python3 blog/manage.py loadposts
 ```

-- Run the server
+Run the server:
 ```
 ./run_django.sh
 ```